 FRANKFORT, Ky.
 (WYMT/WKYT) - The feud between Governor Matt Bevin and Attorney General Andy Beshear is growing as we get closer to Election Day.

-Sister station WKYT reports several debates are planned and one of those happened at the Univeristy of Kentucky Wednesday.
+Sister station WKYT reports another debate happened at the University of Kentucky last week Wednesday.

 Bevin talked about what he has accomplished in office including things like jobs, addressing the pension crisis and supporting pro-life legislation as well as touting his support and relationship with President Donald Trump.